 The limitation of study is problematic.
 Higher education in the West does not establish a critical mindset, instead it breeds a sense of entitlement and produces self-righteous experts -- primarily in the fields of administration and accumulation.
 We fancy ourselves as intelligent and motivated to learn, but how intelligent can we be when we do not venture to peer beyond the comfortable area of our own expertise?
 "Today, all the talk is about global competitiveness, and the public discourse in Western nations is on how to improve national educational performance in science and engineering.
 But many citizens are ill-informed about global affairs, not least geography and history.
 Do we really need engineering skills more than global vision?"

 It should not be so, but for many of us it is exceedingly hard to answer the question "what will I do to help?"
-Many can not even begin to conceive of a possible range of answers beyond donation, volunteer, social or medical services, all of which are noble undertakings, but remain subordinate to the systems of capital, and thus do not address the overarching problem.
-To even formulate thoughts outside of a capitalist framework requires significant effort.
+Many can not even begin to conceive of a possible range of answers beyond donation, volunteer, social or medical services, all of which are noble undertakings, but remain subordinate to the systems of our economy, and thus do not address the overarching problem.
+To even formulate thoughts outside of an economic framework requires significant effort.
 Clearly, we are not working with genuinely critical faculties, faculties that should be able to switch rapidly between opposing contexts.
 But if we are not working with open-minded critical faculties, then what precisely was engendered in us during our education?
 This shows just how successfully our consent has been manufactured.

 Part of the series: Narcissa